 DCU (Digital Federal Credit Union) recognizes the lifetime value of a college education.
-The DCU Memorial Scholarship Program is designed to assist outstanding students with the cost of this education.
-DCU wants to recognize your hard work and promote your goals, too.
-Beginning in November of 2016, students in their senior year of high school who will be attending a state or nationally accredited college or university in the fall of 2017 are able to apply for the Annual DCU Memorial Scholarship Program.
-These scholarships are awarded on academic merit, teachers’ references, an original essay, awards and recognition, and extracurricular and community service activities.
-An impartial panel of college educators will judge the participants’ entries.
-In 2017, DCU will award up to $100,000 in Scholarships.
-All funds are distributed through the DCU for Kids Foundation.
+The DCU Memorial Scholarship Program was designed to assist outstanding students with the cost of this education.
+We want to recognize your hard work and promote your goals, too.
+Beginning in November of 2016, students in their senior year of high school who would be attending a state or nationally accredited college or university in the fall of 2017 were able to apply for the Annual DCU Memorial Scholarship Program.
+Scholarships were awarded on academic merit, teachers’ references, an original essay, awards and recognition, and extracurricular and community service activities.
+An impartial panel of college educators judged the participants’ entries.
+In 2017, DCU awarded $100,000 in Scholarships and all funds were distributed through the DCU for Kids Foundation.

 2016-2017 Entry Information:

 1. Judging Criteria – The winning students were the ones judged most likely to excel in college as determined by an impartial panel of college educators.
 They based their judgments on the following factors: a transcript of your high school grades for senior year (to date) and junior year (full year), academic merit, two written letters of reference from any junior or senior class teachers and/or guidance counselors, an essay judged on the quality of writing and the reasoning used, awards and recognition, extracurricular and community service activities.

 2. Entry Qualifications – To enter, the student must have been a graduating high school senior and be planning to attend a state-accredited or nationally-accredited two or four-year college or university.
 DCU employees, volunteers, and their immediate family members were ineligible.